connxio/docs/Adapters/Inbound/Service Bus.md

 ## Retry

 Since CX reaches out and picks up files when using the Service Bus inbound adapter, retry is handled by the CX framework.
 If a fault happens when the [polling interval](#polling-interval) hits, the integration will be marked for execution at the next interval, which is after 60 seconds.
 This means that even if you have the polling interval set to trigger hourly or event daily, CX will try to execute the configuration every minute util it succeeds.
-This does not happen if the message is already picked up however since CX cant be sure the message is possible to requeue on the external message.
+This does not happen if the message is already picked up however since CX cant be sure the message is possible to requeue on the external Service Bus.
 The message will then be sent to catastrophic retry as described in the [Retry Page](/Retry.md).